 No manufacturer provides a comprehensive set of profiles that will cover the entire spectrum of fast-evolving substrate industry.
 A little experimentation with new media is advised, sometimes a lot.
 If you experiment with many medias or use more exotic substrates, you’d be well advised to have someone make custom profiles for you or do it yourself.

 If you’re using only one or two substrates not supported by the manufacturer of your printer, hire a profiling service to make a printer profile for you.
 Profiling services are easy to work with.
 (Try Chromix.com or Digitaldog.net.)
 You’ll download a profiling target from their website, print it, send the print to them for measurement and profile building, and then they’ll email you the profile.
 When you do this, make sure you don’t color manage the target file when you open it (Printer targets should be without an ICC profile or “Untagged”; don’t assign one.) or when you print the target.
 (Don’t use Photoshop CS5 for this, as it’s impossible not to manage the color when printing.
 Instead, use the free utility Adobe provides on Adobe Labs.
 Or, use a previous version.
 Or, use any version of Lightroom.)

 IT8 targets are used to measure printer response during profiling.

-Now, there are two other reasons to consider making your own profiles; viewing light specific profiles and image specific profiles.
+Now, there are two other reasons to consider making your own profiles; viewing light-specific profiles and image-specific profiles.
 Both of these types of profiles have become much easier to make with recent upgrades to X-Rite’s i1 solutions.
-(I anticipate that other manufacturer’s offerings following this trend.)
+(I anticipate other manufacturers’ offerings following this trend.)

 Good and bad profiles compared.
 Irregular shapes, truncations, and holes are signs of bad profiles.